FreeDiscovery/FreeDiscovery/doc/user_manual/feature_weighing.rst

 | **L** (log average): :math:`{\displaystyle {\tfrac {1+{\text{log}}({\text{tf}}_{t,d})}{1+{\text{log}}({\text{avg}}_{t\epsilon d}({\text{tf}}_{t,d}))}}}` | **d** (smoothed prob idf): :math:`{\displaystyle {\text{log}}{\tfrac {N+1-df_{t}}{df_{t} + 1}}}`  |                                                                                                   |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------+

-In addition to standard TF-IDF normalizations, above pivoted normalization was proposed by Singal et al. as a way to avoid over-penalising long documents.
+In addition to standard TF-IDF normalizations above, pivoted normalization was proposed by Singal et al. as a way to avoid over-penalising long documents.
 It can be enabled with the ``weighting='???p'`` parameter.
 For each document the normalization term :math:`V_{\textbf{d}}` is replaced by,

 .. math::